JoshOrndorff/RustCourseNotes/1-GettingStarted.md

 The answer is 0042
 ```

 You can imagine how this could be combined with variables to create some powerful output.
 There are many more ways to format data, some of which will be covered later in the course.
-If you are looking for something specific, a web serach will typically help.
+If you are looking for something specific, a web search will typically help.